 About Me

 Hi, I’m Dr. Julie Riendeau, Ph.D., C.Psych., a Clinical and Health Psychologist with doctoral-level training based in Thunder Bay, Ontario.
-I work with adults experiencing challenges related to mood, anxiety, sleep, their relationship with their bodies and food, and health behaviour change, including smoking cessation and related lifestyle changes.
+I work with adults who experience anxiety, self-criticism, and ongoing internal pressure, which can show up in their mood, sleep, or relationship with food and their body.

 I approach therapy with warmth, curiosity, and respect.
 My work draws on Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), and mindfulness.
 Our work together is flexible and guided by your goals, with a focus on what feels most helpful to you.